 The first thing you need to do is consult your vet to rule out illness, dental problems or a reaction to a vaccination or allergen.
 If they get the all clear from the vet, it’s time to address the pickiness – for both of your sakes!

-If your dog is consistently disinterested in food, it may be that they simply don’t have as much of an appetite as their four-legged friends - what’s normal for one dog may be too much for another.
 Once you’ve ruled out illness, and you’ve checked that your dog’s body condition is neither underweight nor overweight, you may need to consider a behavioural reason for their reluctance to eat.
 You can usually tell if a loss of appetite in dogs is behavioural if they refuse dog food, but miraculously regain their appetite when it comes to human food or tasty treats!
 If your dog is refusing all food then the most likely cause it that they are unwell.

-Dogs are smart
+Dogs are not naturally picky

 For the most part, fussy eaters are made, not born.
 Dogs are smart creatures and they soon work out that if they turn their noses up at their everyday food, they’ll get plenty of attention and, hopefully, some more interesting hand-fed tasty food.
 Even smarter ones work out that, if they hold out just long enough, they could get offered some delicious human food instead of their usual brand of dog food.
 If you’re going to change your fussy dog’s behaviour, the first thing you need to do is look at your own.
 Have you encouraged their pickiness either by accident or on purpose?